peopledoc/peon/README.md

     on the public endpoint to this port.
   - `webhooks.secret`: set it to something secret that you will configure on your repositories on Github.
-  - `webhooks.url`: optional, sets the URL where webhook payloads for manual job retriggers from status pages should be sent.
+  - `webhooks.url`: (optional) URL where webhook payloads, for manual job retriggers from status pages, should be sent.

 - **Build output destinations configuration:** configure destinations where Peon will store build outputs (using rsync).
 Destinations can be local or remote.